September 2012 Democratic Party of Japan leadership election: Background

-Noda became Prime Minister in August 2011.
+Noda became prime minister in August 2011.
 Among his flagship policies was a plan to raise the consumption tax from 5% to 10%, which was fiercely opposed by a group of party members led by Ichirō Ozawa and Yukio Hatoyama, who threatened to split the party over the issue.
 A week after the passage of the bill through the lower house in late June, Ozawa and 49 other DPJ Diet members resigned from the party.
 A month later, on 10 August, Noda secured agreement from the opposition Liberal Democratic Party and Komeito for the bill's passage through the upper house.
 Ozawa and other minor parties called a motion of no confidence against Noda in the lower house the same day, which was defeated 246–86, with the LDP and Komeito abstaining.
 Facing a continuing string of defections, pressure to call an election, and with an approval rating under 30%, Noda faced re-election the following month.

 Electoral system

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.

 The election was conducted via a points system: